kap461/NUMAD-KevinPacheco/README.md

 NUMAD-KevinPacheco
 ==================

 Compilation of work done in Mobile Development course, including my final project, Butterfly Catcher.
+This was my first exposure to both Java and Android development.